MK137/kishan_malaviya.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year PhD candidate at Ahmedabad University, India.
-My area of research includes quantum computing and its applications to solve differential equations numerically.
-I also work on applications of quantum computing to digital image processing.
+Hello, I am a second year PhD Physics student at Ahmedabad University.
+I am currently carrying out my PhD coursework.
+My research interests are understanding star formation in nearby galaxies, the physical processes (internal/ external) which triggers the star formation, multi-wavelength data analysis in Astronomy.
+My other interests are reading, writing, coding and music.